sine2pi/Maxfactor/README.md

 MaxFactor is best described as a thoughtful integration of existing optimization techniques, with specific implementation choices tailored for transformer models.
 Its main contribution is the effective combination and tuning of these techniques rather than introducing fundamentally new algorithms.

 The optimizer makes practical engineering tradeoffs that work well empirically for speech recognition models.
-For whatever reason, every AI model I've tried to use for editing breaks this optimizer.
+For whatever reason, every AI model I've tried to use for editing breaks this optimizer. (just an interesting side note)

 Adam